Conditional Predictive Behavior Planning with Inverse Reinforcement Learning for Human-like Autonomous Driving: Method

 where $\{b_0, \cdots, b_5\}$ are the coefficients of the polynomial.
 Likewise, given the initial state $[d(0), \dot d(0), \ddot d(0)]$ and target state $[d(T), \dot d(T), \ddot d(T)]$, we can calculate the coefficients and obtain the lateral states.

 The final trajectory is represented by a sequence of states with regard to the $s$ and $d$ axis $[s(\tau), d(\tau)]$, which is then translated back to the Cartesian coordinate $[x(\tau), y(\tau)]$ given the reference {route’s} coordinate, heading angle, and curvature \cite{werling2010optimal}.
 Approximately $10-30$ candidate behaviors (trajectory proposals) are generated depending on the AV's initial state and road structure.
 Fig. \ref{fig:2} shows some representative cases of the module generating candidate behaviors for the AV according to different road structures.
+The examples provided demonstrate the capabilities of our method in handling various scenarios in urban driving.
+Given the candidate lane centerlines, our proposed method is capable of addressing nearly all scenarios on structured roads.
 More details about the behavior generation process can be found in section \ref{trajectory}.